nummacway/gb300/README.md

 ### Game Boy Advance

-Unlike all other consoles, the ROM list for GBA is identical to the SF2000.
+Unlike all other consoles in the GB300, the ROM list for GBA is identical to the SF2000.
 Pokemon Glazed is the only non-MD file with an incorrect thumbnail, but not because of a incorrect format but because it's too big (346x500).
 It will still run.

 The GB300 ships with the official (pirated) `gba_bios.bin` in the `bios` folder.
 This is, however, not the folder where the emulator will look for it.
 To use the official BIOS, copy it to `\GBA\mnt\sda1\bios\gba_bios.bin` and `\Roms\mnt\sda1\bios\gba_bios.bin` (create all of these folders if they do not exist).
 Thanks to `bnister` for finding this out.
 One game that requires this procedure is _The Legend of Zelda - The Minish Cap_ (for the main menu), which however does not ship with the device.
 There are still games that don't work even with that BIOS.
 The BIOS does not seem to affect the performance.